 - The Sources and Flows team is working with DairyNZ to develop geospatial data layers that capture the transport of N, P and faecal microbes from sources to water bodies.
 DairyNZ has been providing the research team with key data layer support as well as research questions that need to be answered.

-- The Sources and Flows team is providing lookup tables of N and P losses that will support the assessment tool being developed by Land Use Suitability research.
+- The Sources and Flows team has provided lookup tables of N and P losses to support the assessment tool being developed by Land Use Suitability research.
 This research will also guide the development of catchment modelling tools.

 In the Media

-- Greater Wellington Regional Council, Waikato Regional Council, Tasman Regional Council and Environment Southland are collaborating with the Sources and Flows programme to test the accuracy of national-scale mapping of groundwater redox in their regions.
-The ECan chief scientist Dr Tim Davie actively participates in the Sources and Flows stakeholder adviser group.
+- Greater Wellington Regional Council, Waikato Regional Council, Tasman Regional Council and Environment Southland have collaborated with the Sources and Flows programme to test the accuracy of national-scale mapping of groundwater redox in their regions.
+ECan chief scientist Dr Tim Davie participated in the initial stakeholder advisor group.

-- Environment Southland is working on development of the Sources and Flows framework.
-The next steps are to commence the application of the framework in Oreti and Aparima catchments.
+- Environment Southland is a partner in developing and testing the Sources and Flows framework in the Oreti and Aparima catchments.

-- Sources and Flows have been working with Northland Regional Council to apply the drought risk component of their framework as a tool for the Northland region.
+- Sources and Flows has worked with Northland Regional Council to apply the drought risk component of their framework as a tool for the Northland region.

 Diana SelbieAgResearch Profile →

 Roland StengerLincoln AgriTech Profile →